quaggaone/dotfiles/README.md

 # Setup Steps and Notes
 1. Run the `bootstrap.sh` script using `curl -s URL | sh` (test this) It will download Xcode cli-tools and clone the repo to your local `~/dotfiles` folder.
-Then it will download and install Homebrew for Apple Silicon and install GNU `stow` to symlink all dotfiles into your home folder.
+Then it will symlink all relevant dotfiles into your home directory.

-- The scripts are supposed to behave like a config that's loaded (not natively possible in macOS; if you want see something like [nix-darwin](https://github.com/LnL7/nix-darwin/)).
+- The scripts are supposed to behave like a config that's loaded (not natively possible in macOS; possible with something like [nix-darwin](https://github.com/LnL7/nix-darwin/)).
 So the idea is that you should be able to run these scripts as many times as you want while getting the same result every time.

 - Run the necessary executables in the `system` folder
-- Manually configure the follwing:
+- Manually configure the following settings:
     - Display Settings
     - Disable Auto Join on Guest Networks
     - Enable "Unlock with Apple Watch"